AshkanGoharfar/iranhotelonline.com_Web_Crawler/README.md

 # iranhotelonline.com_Web_Crawler

 Download and install webdriverchrome.
-You have to pay attention to the version of the webdriverchrome and your chrome browser.
+You need to pay attention to the version of the webdriverchrome and your chrome browser.

 Next, change the path of the webdriverchrome in Data/Metadata.txt